To succeed in retail, especially luxury retail, employees must be taught that a customer is not just another chance to sell someone your "stuff."

-It isn’t the products’ fault, the economy or the customers’, its yours.
+It isn’t the products’ fault, the economy, or the customers; it's yours.

-Don’t take the losers limp after they leave and turn to another salesperson to console yourself, "They got all the information they needed from me and will purchase from someone else."
+Don’t take the loser's limp after they leave and turn to another salesperson to console yourself, "They got all the information they needed from me and will purchase from someone else."

-That's nothing new….
+That's nothing new...

-In some ways selling is the same as it’s always been, finding out what’s important to the customer and then giving it to them.
+In some ways, selling is the same as it’s always been, finding out what’s important to the customer and then giving it to them.

 In another way, selling during this challenging economic time has changed because we’ve changed.
 We don’t pick up the phone and call a friend - we check their Facebook status.
-We don’t invite friends to dinner; we catch up with e-mail or a quick text on our cell phone.
+We don’t invite friends to dinner; we catch up with an email or a quick text on our cell phone.

 There’s a reason shopping has been called retail therapy; people shop to feel better about themselves.

-Let’s face it, for many retail employees it is hard to be nice to other people.
-These types of employees require the other person be nice to them before they can return the favor.
-It’s like they need you to put the gas in their car before they’ll ever turn the key.
+Let’s face it.
+Many retail employees seem to find it hard to be nice to others.
+They may require others to be nice to them before they can return the favor.
+They need you to put the gas in their car before they turn the key.

-Well, that is until after the sale is made - then its often smiles and compliments.
+Well, that is until after the sale is made - then, it's often smiles and compliments.

-But let's face it, it’s not hard to be nice to someone after they purchased $1000 worth of clothes from you.
+But let's face it.
+It’s not hard to be nice to someone after they purchased $1000 worth of clothes from you.

 What takes practice is to engage someone when they purchase a $75 watchband or come in "just to browse."
 And that’s the beauty of retail; we get to work on that with every person who enters our doors.